Castlemaine Secondary College

 Castlemaine Secondary College is a state secondary school located in the town of Castlemaine in central Victoria, Australia which caters for approximately 630 students from Years 7 to 12.
 It is the only state secondary school in the Mount Alexander Shire.

+Notable staff

+Molly Brennan, who had been the first woman in the state to lead a school that was not for girls, was the head here from 1975 until she retired in 1977.